-- whether you already have something similar – many people are instinctively drawn to the same sort of things, especially in clothes, over and over again, but you only need a few of them.
+- whether you already have something similar – lots of people are instinctively drawn to the same sort of things, especially in clothes, over and over again, but you only need a few of them.

 - whether you could you borrow the item from a friend or someone in your family.